0xpromethium/smalload/README.md

 Though question!
 I started this project to mainly learn C and lower-level languages, and will work on this project aside from my educational career, more like a hobby.
 Conclusio, the project can last up to 5 Months or 2 years.

+### Update 2025

+Due to studies, this project will be put on ice.
+However, one day there will be a bootable kernel source.
+It will take some time